ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 `out` arguments
 ---------------

-For NumPy functions which takes an `out` argument, such as `np.sum` or `np.add`, if a `MaskedArray` is one of the inputs and the out argument is given it must also be a `MaskedArray`, with exceptions for index-like operations.
+For NumPy functions which takes an `out` argument, such as `np.sum` or `np.add`, if a `MaskedArray` is one of the inputs and the out argument must also be a `MaskedArray` if given, with exceptions for index-like operations.
 This is to prevent situations in which the mask is lost and uninitialized data is exposed to the user.

 Sorting masked values
 ---------------------

-In sorting operations such as `np.sort`, `np.lexsort`, `np.argsort`, masked elements will be treated as greater than the largest representable value of the `MaskedArray`'s dtype.
+In sorting operations such as `np.sort`, `np.lexsort`, `np.argsort`, masked elements will be treated as greater than the greatest value of the `MaskedArray`'s dtype.
 In other words they will sort to the "end" of the sorted array.

 For `np.max`, `np.min`, `np.argmin`, and `np.argmax`, non-masked values are returned before any masked value.
 In other words, these will only return a masked value, or index of a masked value, if all input values were masked.
-Note that the `arg*` methods will return `ndarrays`, following the discussion of indexing-like operations above.
+Note that the `arg*` methods will return `ndarrays` or `int` scalars, following the discussion of indexing-like operations above.

 Views and Copies
 ----------------